core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Furthermore, the sender needs to know the individual address of the recipient endpoint.
 This information may not be known at any given point in time.
 For instance, right after having joined the group, a client may know the public key and Recipient ID for a given server, but not the addressing information required to reach it with an individual, one-to-one request.

-To make addressing information available, servers MAY provide a resource to which a client can send a request for a server identified by its 'kid' value, or a set thereof.
+To make individual endpoint addressing information available, servers in the group MAY expose a resource to which a client can send a group request targeting a server or a set of servers, identified by their 'kid' value(s).
 The specified set may be empty, hence identifying all the servers in the group.
 Further details of such an interface are out of scope for this document.

 ## Protecting the Request {#sec-pairwise-protection-req}